 Can I install previous Creative Cloud versions?

 Yes.
 Adobe archives older versions of the Creative Cloud application.
-You can download and install the archives version, should you need them for any reason, like incompatibility.
+You can download and install the archives version, if necessary, for any reason, like incompatibility.

 How long is Photoshop free trial?

-Photoshop is the most popular photo editing software, used by millions of people worldwide—I use it too.
-A Photoshop free trial is the best way for you to decide whether you want to pay a monthly subscription for this program or not.
+Photoshop is the most popular photo editing software used by millions of people worldwide—I use it too.
+A Photoshop demo is the best way to decide whether you want to pay a monthly subscription for this program.